pgersl/personal-music/content/about/_index.md

 This site was created in the summer of 2023 as a part of a larger web development project of mine, which was redesigning my old website and creating several new ones for easier content management (read more in [this article](https://pgersl.xyz/articles/big-changes-coming/)).

-The site's design is minimal in nature so that your focus is on the music and not everything around it.
+The site's design is minimal in nature so your focus is on the music and not everything around it.
 It employs some lightweight javascript which I coded all by myself and learned a lot by doing it.

 The code for this site is open source and can be found [here]().

+# Copyright

+This site is released under CC BY-NC-ND license.
+This means, that you are allowed to share anything you find here, but you MUST GIVE CREDIT.
+You don't have to ask to share my music, but if you want to use it in a project of your own, please contact me and we'll figure out the details together.
+Otherwise, refer to the [license](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode.txt).

+You are allowed to copy the source code of this website even without giving me credit.